eficode-academy/rf-katas/exercises/07-test_template.md

 doesn't really make sense to copy-paste several lines and modify 2 parameters.
 Instead, we should use [test templates](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-templates).

 So far we've been doing so-called workflow tests.
-Test templates are so-called **data driven tests**, which are applicable when you need to run the same test, multiple times, every time with a couple of slightly altered arguments.
+Test templates are so-called **data-driven tests**, which are applicable when you need to run the same test, multiple times, every time with a couple of slightly altered arguments.

 ## Exercise